CSCfi/csc-user-guide/docs/support/tutorials/gis/eo_guide.md

 To Puhti, only Linux based software can be installed.
 Most of the installed geospatial tools are open source.

-GUIs of software available on Puhti can be accessed as an interactive job via the [Puhti web interface](https://puhti.csc.fi) or [X11 connection](../../../computing/connecting.md).
+GUIs of software available on Puhti can be accessed as an interactive job via the [Puhti web interface](https://puhti.csc.fi) or [X11 connection to the CSC computing resources](../../../computing/connecting.md).
 These graphical interfaces are mainly for visualization and testing purposes, the actual efficient processing should be done within batch jobs.

 [**FORCE**](../../../apps/force.md) - Framework for Operational Radiometric Correction for Environmental monitoring